ins-amu/LPFC_F-TRACT/README.md

 While raw data is not shared, we provide processed data matrices containing intracerebral evoked potentials (iEPs) parameters:
 - Probability with corresponding confidence intervals
 - Peak delays
+The number of recordings for each connection is also provided noted by 'N'.

 The matrices are organized with stimulated parcels in rows and recorded parcels in columns, using Lausanne-2008 parcellations at different resolutions.

-#### Time Windows
+#### Time Windows of analysis of connectivity
 - General data: 0-100ms
 - Direct connectivity: 0-50ms
 - Indirect connectivity: 100-400ms

 ## Repository Structure

-### Scripts
+### Main scripts
-- `compute_and_plot`: Main script that coordinates the analysis pipeline using Ftract raw data with `matrices` and `plotting` to generate the processed matrices text files and plot connectivity maps.
+- `compute_atlas_mats`: Computation of connectivity matriceswith the particular considerations of this project.
+Taking FTRACT raw connectivity matrices in Lausanne parcellations it coordinates de selection of pertinent rows and columns and the masking to avoid outliers.
-- `matrices`: Handles data processing and matrix generation
+- `matrices`: Handles data processing and matrix generation - called by compute_atlas_mats
 - `plotting`: Folder of visualization functions (matrices, bar_plots and brain maps)
 - `figures`: Generates paper figures reading processed data (data shared in `Results`)
+- 'Definitions' : Contains main definitions of ROIs, eg. which Lausanne2008-125 parcels compose the 'LPFC', or functional networks, etc. Basic functionalities of indexing.

 ### Modules and Data needed to generate results
 - ENIGMA: module used for subcortical plotting